 And the counsel of peace shall be between them both.” ’ Zechariah 6:11-13 (NKJV)

-Here God is painting a very clear picture though Joshua of the Messiah, the Branch, who will be both a king and high priest.
-These dual roles, exclusively held as separate offices in previous generations, will be fulfilled by Jesus Christ when He returns to earth to rule over the whole world from His throne in Jerusalem.
+With this prophecy, through the symbolism of Joshua, God is painting a clear picture of the coming Messiah, the Branch, who will come as both King and high priest.
+This dual role, held previously as separate offices by two people of different callings, will be fulfilled when Jesus Christ returns to earth to rule over the whole world from His throne in Jerusalem.

 13 Christ has redeemed us from the curse of the law, having become a curse for us (for it is written, “Cursed is everyone who hangs on a tree”), 14 that the blessing of Abraham might come upon the Gentiles in Christ Jesus, that we might receive the promise of the Spirit through faith.
 Galatians 3:13-14 (NKJV)